 - Medication induced – steroids (cortisone)

-The treatment techniques and equipment that our cataract surgeons use, including new methods of lens implantation and “No Stitch” surgery, are the most advanced in the field.
 To schedule an appointment for a cataract evaluation, please call our Milwaukee office at 414-271-2020.